timrwilliams/documentation/Platform Documentation.md

 Imagine you have cached values in Memcached that you want to keep between deploys and have values in Memcached that you want refreshed for each new version.
 Since Memcached only allows flushing the complete cache you would lose all cached values.
 Including the DEP_VERSION in the key is an easy way to ensure that the cache is clear for new version without flushing.

+### Caching in new routing tier (*.cloudocntrolapp.com)

+New routing tier does not include caching components, so caching is not available by default.
+Although it is still possible to provide caching for static assets via cookieless domain as described above.

 ## Scheduled Jobs and Background Workers